 Glacier National Park and Montana Fish, Wildlife and Parks joined forces last year to learn more about Montana’s breeding Harlequin Duck population.
 In 2016, six male Harlequins were outfitted with transmitters; data from the these birds indicated some wintering activity around Vancouver Island.
 The females of the pairs were outfitted with geolocation devices to similarly track their movements.
 However, unlike the male ducks, females have to be recaptured to retrieve their data.
 Four of the tracked pairs breed in Glacier Park, and they have already returned to their breeding grounds.

-As part of the Montana Audubon River Initiative, we’ll join the survey effort this summer.
+This work has continued through 2019, and as part of the Montana Audubon River Initiative, we’ll join the survey effort again this summer.

 Lead by non-game biologist Lisa Bate along with a great group of volunteers, we have already re-captured two of the females and retrieved the data from their geolocation devices.
 The other positive news is that all of the marked birds are in excellent physical condition.